2025 New Jersey General Assembly election: Special replacement convention

-Incumbent Assemblymember Benjie Wimberly resigned in after being appointed to the New Jersey Senate to fill the vacant seat previously occupied by Nellie Pou.
+Incumbent Assemblymember Benjie Wimberly resigned after being appointed to the New Jersey Senate to fill the vacant seat previously occupied by Nellie Pou.
 Under the state constitution, vacancies must be filled within 35 days by the members of the county committee of the political party that the outgoing member was a part of.
 On January 16, 2025, Paterson City Councilmember Al Abdelaziz defeated Prospect Park Mayor Mohamed Khairullah to fill the vacancy.